murer/mycontainer/README.md

 Not all versions are deployed to central.
 But you can find them all at my private repository http://repo.pyrata.org/release/maven2/com/googlecode/mycontainer/

-It is highly recommended that you **avoid** linking this repository in your `pom.xml` since I can not ensure their availability.
+It is highly recommended that you **avoid** linking this repository in your `pom.xml` since I can not ensure it's availability.

 ## Build